home-assistant/home-assistant.io/source/_integrations/buienradar.markdown

 ## Camera

 The `buienradar` camera platform uses [buienradar.nl](https://buienradar.nl/) as a source for the last rain radar map.
 The overview image of the whole of the Netherlands is loaded and shown as a camera in Home Assistant.
+The Netherlands is the default country and can be changed to Belgium (see [Setting options](#setting-options)).

 Internally this component uses the radar map image as [documented](https://www.buienradar.nl/overbuienradar/gratis-weerdata) on buienradar.nl.
 The downloaded image is cached to prevent Home Assistant from making a new request to buienradar.nl multiple times a minute when Home Assistant checks for new stills from the camera.